 - Whether the example of inheritance under debt also proves this concept?

-- What is the reality of example of Abd al mazoon given by the proponent?
+- What is the reality of the example of Abd al mazoon given by the proponent?

-Now I will try to elaborate this issues one by one in details so that we can understand the reality about this concept.
+Now I will try to elaborate on these issues one by one in detail so that we can understand the reality of this concept.